gleam-lang/website/writing-gleam/command-line-reference.md

 - `--package <package>`: The name of the package to remove (required).
 - `--version <version>`: The version of the package to remove (required).

+### `export erlang-shipment`

+`gleam export erlang-shipment`

+Build a directory of precompiled Erlang bytecode and configuration, suitable for deployment.